 Where does human behavior come from?
-Behavior comes from our perception about an event or a situation.
+Behavior comes from our perception of an event or a situation.
 Where does perception come from?
 Perception comes from information received, be it from personal experience, newspaper or media.
+If our behaviors are influenced by information, how can we be sure that what we receive is information or disinformation?

 It is possible to control human perception, the best way to do this would be to filter or censor the type of information that the public receive, or by using deceptive tactics such as subterfuge, propaganda or misinformation to make the public believe something that is not true.